 Refunction is a performance series inspired by one of the core principles of Bertolt Brecht’s theatre – Umfunktionierung (refunctioning), in which the composition of a new work is in the movement and tension between material, technique and function.
 Refunction is an initiative by Goethe-Institut / Max Mueller Bhavan New Delhi.
+The grantees for Refunction 2022 have been selected and the next edition will be published in early 2023.

 A digital performance series by Goethe-Institut / Max Mueller Bhavan New Delhi